jamaybyrone/Next-Auth-Custom-Cognito/README.md

 npm run test:cypress
 ```

+### Freebies

+Enjoy my lil solution to constantly have a valid WebSession ID... (in proxy) this means you can always trace users and what they do, backend and frontend.

+Couple the above with the server/client side logger and you have fully readable logs both client and server side, Add in dynatrace to your solution and you have a full circle of traceability for when things go wrong!

+DB controller, A simple lil thing that can come in handy when debugging and tracing user queries by web session id.

 ### Duplication
 So the components and utils will be duplicated in each project, create yourself a nice lil ui/util package to share between the projects.
 Get creative!